 Little Kwara: Our full report

-North of Moremi, Little Kwara is the sister-camp of nearby Kwara Camp.
-Both camps share the 1,750km2 private Kwara reserve, where the diversity of the environments is reflected in both the wide range of activities possible – both land and water year-round – and the big game found here.
-Little Kwara is much newer and smarter than its bigger sister; and completely separate, although they’re about five minutes drive apart.
+North of Botswana's Moremi Game Reserve, Little Kwara lies within the 1,750km2 private Kwara Reserve, where ...... the diversity of the environments is reflected in both the wide range of activities possible – both land and water year-round – and the big game found here.
+It's a small lodge with an intimate feel and is Batswana owned and run.

-Ideal length of stay: Three nights.
-Note that if you combine Little Kwara with Lebala, Lagoon, Tau Pan,or Nxai Pan for a total of 6 or more nights, we can usually offer a long-stay discounted rate.
+Note that if you combine Little Kwara with Lebala, Lagoon, Tau Pan,or Nxai Pan for a total of six or more nights, we can usually offer a long-stay discounted rate.
 Please check with us to see if this applies to your trip.

 Food & drink